 How much does Calibrate cost?

-How does Calibrate stack up to other weight loss apps?
+How does Calibrate weight loss stack up to other weight loss apps?

-Calibrate vs Torch vs Noom: Weight Loss App Comparison
+Calibrate vs Noom vs Form Health vs Cerebral: Weight Loss App Comparison

 $199 for annual plan

 All of the programs are focused on holistic lifestyle changes with the goal of losing weight over time and keeping it off long-term.
 None of them are fad diets, restrictive diets or short-term slim-down plans.
 They are all focused on behavioral and habit changes that shift your lifestyle.
-Calibrate and Torch provide the extra boost of medication for people with specific BMIs who have not achieved results with diet and exercise alone.
+Calibrate also can prescribe medication for people with specific BMIs who have not achieved results with diet and exercise alone.

 What Calibrate’s weight loss program costs and how it compares

-Calibrate costs more than others with a $100 blood work-assessment to start, plus $129 a month — so that’s a consideration for budget-conscious people.
-Note that the $100 can be credited toward your annual plan, if you choose to move forward with Calibrate.
+Calibrate costs more than others with a $249 blood work-assessment to start, plus $129 a month — so that’s a consideration for budget-conscious people.
+Note that the $100 can be credited toward your annual plan though, if you choose to move forward with Calibrate.
+Cerebral offers a similar weight loss approach at a slightly lower cost.
 That said, although Noom is the most affordable, it’s not a prescription weight loss plan, so it doesn’t provide doctor visits or prescribe you medication designed to help you lose weight.
-Thus if you’re looking for a prescription weight loss plan, Torch is a more direct competitor for you to compare vs Calibrate.

 The Verdict: Does Calibrate help you lose weight?